Parenting Insecurities: Why We Feel ‘Not Enough’

 Possible internal beliefs fueling my insecure thoughts: “They are a better parent than I am.”
 “I am flawed because I cannot get myself and my kids to school looking put together with ease.”

 I also liked to use my imagination here.
-I’d imagine an older, wiser, more chill version of myself, 85-year-old Michelle whose life experience has taught her all that worry and comparison was for not and she knew everything was going to work out ok.
+I’d imagine an older, wiser, more chill version of myself, 85-year-old Michelle whose life experience has taught her all that worry and comparison was for naught.
+Additionally, she knew everything was going to work out ok.
 She could see with distance, time, and perspective that I was just a stressed new mom of young kids doing the best I could.
-I imagined meeting her on a park bench while my kids played.
-She saw me, my struggles, and how hard I was trying.
-She just listened without judgment or advice.
-She offered a shoulder to cry on.
-She believed in me as a parent and that it was going to be ok.

 Other times I just needed to watch The Office or Friends on my phone for a while to help not think about any of the above and just help my brain get off that mother f***ing hamster wheel of insecurity.
-I learned from Kristen Neff that checking out mindfully like this is a form of self-compassion.
+I learned from Kristin Neff that checking out mindfully like this is a form of self-compassion.

 Yay!
 This was excellent news.
 Not only was it ok to totally check out at times but doing so mindfully is a form of self-compassion.